DaAlbrecht/thesis-TEKO/content/Implementation.typ

 By returning a Result, the handlers can be written in a more idiomatic way and take advantage of the `?` operator.
 The `?` operator is used to propagate errors.

-The problem is, axum does not know how to turn an `AppError` into a response.
-In the axum examples#footnote("https://github.com/tokio-rs/axum/tree/axum-0.6.21/examples") there is an example,on how to use the `anyhow` crate#footnote("https://docs.rs/anyhow/1.0.40/anyhow/") to handle errors.
+axum does not know how to turn an `AppError` into a response.
+In the axum examples#footnote("https://github.com/tokio-rs/axum/tree/axum-0.6.21/examples") there is an example, on how to use the `anyhow` crate#footnote("https://docs.rs/anyhow/1.0.40/anyhow/") to handle errors.

 #linebreak()